slackermorris/typescript-design-patterns/src/structural/composite/README-composite-with-iterator.test.md

 ### Conceptual Object Structure

-When a Box (composite) needs to calculate its `netPrice`, it delegates to an Iterator to traverse its children.
-The Iterator encapsulates the traversal algorithm, allowing the Box to focus on its core responsibility of aggregating results.
-Each Box creates its own iterator, enabling nested traversals.
+When a Box calculates its `netPrice`, it delegates traversal to an Iterator.
+The Iterator walks through children while the Box aggregates results.
+Each Box creates its own iterator, enabling independent nested traversals.

 ```ascii
                     ┌─────────────────────────────────────┐